JonahDW/Image-processing/README.md

                         fractions for correcting differential number counts.
                         the file is assumed to contain at least the arrays of flux bins, completeness fraction.
+  --stacked_catalog     Indicate if catalog is built up from multiple
+                        catalogs, for example with combine_catalogs script.
+  --fancy               Output plots with latex font and formatting.
   -d DPI, --dpi DPI     DPI of the output images (default = 300).
 ```